instantiator/mvp-rocketship-template/README.md

 # mvp-serverless-app-template

-A simple template to develop, publish, and test a simple service behind an API gateway.
+A simple template to develop, publish, and test a simple .NET service behind an API gateway on AWS.

 ![A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.](documentation/images/rocket-mvp.png "A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.")

+- [x] SAM template
 - [x] Functions (Lambda)
 - [x] API Gateway
 - [x] Database (DynamoDb)
 - [ ] Auth (Cognito)

-## In development
+## Progress

 - [x] Skeleton function, with template, build and deployment support
 - [ ] Support full basic MVP design
+- [ ] Support testing

 ## Prerequisites